Gaius-Augustus/MakeHub/README.md

 wig format conversion (<https://github.com/Gaius-Augustus/Augustus>), which is otherwise performed without bam2wig.

-MakeHub can either be used to create entirely new track data hubs, or it can be used to add tracks to hubs that were previously created by MakeHub.
+MakeHub can either be used to create entirely new assembly hubs, or it can be used to add tracks to hubs that were previously created by MakeHub.

-For display by the UCSC Genome Browser, track data hubs need to be hosted on a publicly accessible web server.
+For display by the UCSC Genome Browser, assembly hubs need to be hosted on a publicly accessible web server.

 Installation {#installation}